WQRF.ORG

 Quick Facts

-• Can Cause: Affects odor and taste; Health issues: Linked to liver, kidney, and central nervous system problems, lifetime exposure linked to increased risk of bladder and colorectal cancers
+• Health Effects: Linked to liver, kidney, and central nervous system problems; lifetime exposure linked to increased risk of bladder and colorectal cancers

 Did you know?